 Banks is a very smooth athlete but also shows off high-energy movement in close quarters.
 The Maryland CB has a visible quick twitch out of his stance and impressive foot speed for his size.
 He can use that foot speed to aid sharp direction changes and swivel around with ease, and he’s an explosive short-area mover who can match WRs with active, successive bursts.

-Banks’ technique is still a work in progress, but there are plenty of promising signs on tape.
-The Terrapins cover man has shown he can use feet first in press and align his hips to squeeze receivers against the boundary.
+Banks’ technique still has room for further refinement, but there are plenty of promising signs on tape.
+The Terrapins defender has shown he can use feet first in press and align his hips to squeeze receivers against the boundary.
 He stays square off the line, generally plays low in his stance, and uses active feet to match receivers off releases.
 To that end, he flashes patience and discipline with his feet and can gather WRs with successive jams.

 MORE: 2023 NFL Draft Big Board